Eastwell Park

 Eastwell Park is a large area of parkland and a country estate in the civil parish of Eastwell, adjoining Ashford, Kent, in England.
-Over time, successive buildings have served as homes to Sir Thomas Moyle, the Earls of Winchilsea and Nottingham, Prince Alfred, Duke of Edinburgh, and others.
+It was owned by the Earls of Winchilsea for more than three centuries.
+Over time, successive buildings have served as homes to Sir Thomas Moyle, the Earls of Winchilsea and Nottingham, and others.
+It was used as a royal residence from 1874 to 1893 for Prince Alfred, Duke of Edinburgh.

 The estate is now mainly a farming concern, raising crops and sheep.
-Part of the estate is landscaped to include a large shallow lake which can be fished and the distinctive Eastwell Towers.
-The largest building on the site today is Eastwell Manor, a stately home which is now operated as a country house hotel.
-The Manor and Towers are Grade II listed.
+It has a large shallow lake that can be fished and Eastwell Towers.
+The largest building is Eastwell Manor, a stately home that was rebuilt on a smaller scale during the 1920s using the material from the previous larger house, it is now operated as a country house hotel.
+The manor and towers are Grade II listed.

 Eastwell Manor

+The earliest manor was owned by Hugh de Montford and recorded in 1080s in the Domesday Book.
+It then passed through several owners including Barons Poynings and Earls of Northumberland.
+In 1537, the 6th Earl of Northumberland died without issue and Eastwell was sold to Sir Thomas Moyle.

-The original country house at Eastwell was built for Sir Thomas Moyle between 1540 and 1550.
+The next country house at Eastwell was built for Sir Thomas Moyle between 1540 and 1550.
 One of the men employed on the estate was the bricklayer Richard Plantagenet, who was suspected to be an illegitimate son of Richard III.

-The first house was replaced by one built in the neo-Elizabethan style between 1793 and 1799 for George Finch-Hatton to designs by Adam's former draughtsman, Joseph Bonomi (1739-1808).

-A Victorian Tudor-style wing was later added; the house had seven bays and wings of three bays each.
+The daughter and co-heiress of Sir Thomas Moyle, Catherine Moyle eventually married Sir Thomas Finch and inherited Eastwell, their eldest son was the ancestor of Earls of Winchilsea, Earls of Nottingham and Earls of Aylesford.